ippas/imdik-zekanowski-gts/README.md

 ### additional info:
 Naked and annotated vcf's for a single sample were exported on request.
 The notebook for the export is available [here](vcf_exports_for_Kuba.ipynb)

+### PART 3: structural variants analysis
+vcf od merged structural variants was obtained from Intelliseq and transfered to plgrid prometheus cluster